mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

 4. Enabled `slurmd` and `munge` in `CHROOT`.
 5. Added `nano` and `yum` to `CHROOT`.
 6. Removed a redundant `ReturnToService` line from `/etc/slurm/slurm.conf`.
-7. Stored all compute/GPU nodes' SSH host keys in `/etc/ssh/ssh_known_hosts`.
+7. Stored all compute nodes' SSH host keys in `/etc/ssh/ssh_known_hosts`.
 8. Globally set an environment variable `CHROOT` to `/opt/ohpc/admin/images/rocky9.4`.

 ::: notes